Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 If we need to make a bootable image we can use **-b** option, or if we want to burn ir to DVD file we can use the **-udf** option, in my case I haven't manual page for this command but I can run **mkisofs --help** to see that options,

-Let's talk about encrypted drive, in case you want to make sure your data is safe, you can encript the device who contain the data, in that way is someone will steal your disk, you can be sure that the data itself are safe and encrypted, for that situation we can use **cryptsetup**.
+Let's talk about encrypted drive, in case you want to make sure your data is safe, you can encrypt the device who contain the data, in that way if someone will steal your disk, you can be sure that the data itself are safe and encrypted, for that situation we can use **cryptsetup**.

 This **cryptsetup** can be use on the drive we choose in order to encrypt that drive, we just need to run some of the command we saw before, I will run it quickly.